RonenSherman/FarmersMarket/README.md

 # Duvall Farmers Market Online Service

-A modern, responsive web application for the Duvall Farmers Market, built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive web application for the Duvall Farmers Market Online Service, built with Next.js, TypeScript, and Tailwind CSS.
 This platform allows customers to browse vendors, view products, place orders online, and pick them up at the market.

 ## 🚀 Quick Deploy